Naturopathy and Natural Medicine

 Winter brings on more susceptibility to colds and flu.
 What to do?
 You may know about garlic and onion's famed remedies, but have you ever considered slipping them in your ear?

-As winter approaches, so does an increased sensitivity to various winter ailments, like the flu.
+As winter approaches, so does our sensitivity to seasonal ailments like the flu.

-What can be done?
-Many are familiar with the well-known benefits of garlic and onions—whether it’s drinking their juices with honey or applying them to the throat.
-But how many of you have heard of putting them in your ear?
-Symptoms like sore throats, fever, coughing, general weakness, and even earaches—this method promises to address them all effortlessly.
+So what can be done?
+Most people are familiar with the well-known benefits of garlic and onions—whether it’s drinking their juices with honey or applying them to the throat.
+But how many have heard of putting them in the ear?
+According to those who swear by the method, symptoms such as sore throats, fever, coughing, general weakness, and even earaches can all be relieved with surprising ease.

-Though the strong smell isn't easy to manage, many internet users worldwide have tried the tip, claiming it works and is worth a shot.
-"I had the flu for several days and decided to try this method," writes one user beneath a viral blog video by a health blogger named Eva Fox, which has garnered nearly 4 million views.
+Yes, the strong smell is hard to ignore, but countless internet users around the world have tried this trick and claim it genuinely works.
+“I had the flu for several days and decided to give this method a try,” wrote one user under a viral blog video posted by health influencer Eva Fox, which has already amassed nearly 4 million views.

-Fox gained popularity on social media primarily for offering effective and beneficial 'grandmother's remedies' in her videos.
+Fox has gained popularity on social media for sharing simple yet effective “grandmother’s remedies” in her videos.

-Numerous users sharing their opinions in the comments described it as a "well-known and effective grandmother's remedy that all grandmothers once knew," with another comment mentioning that they placed a piece of garlic at night when they had a severe earache, and "by the next morning, the pain was significantly reduced.
-I recommend it, it works."
+Many users chiming in through the comments described this as “a well-known and effective remedy that all grandmothers used to know.”
+Another commenter wrote that they had placed a piece of garlic in their ear overnight during a severe earache and “by the next morning, the pain had significantly decreased.
+I recommend it—it works.”